hildjj/node-inspect-extracted/README.md

 This project only supports versions of Node that the Node team is [currently supporting](https://github.com/nodejs/Release#release-schedule).
 Ava's [support statement](https://github.com/avajs/ava/blob/master/docs/support-statement.md) is what we will be using as well.
-Currently, that means Node `10`+ is required.
+Currently, that means Node `20`+ is required.
+Older versions of node may work, but issues will not be fixed for them.

 ## LICENSE